dbierer/php-class-notes/php-security-notes-2018.md

 * 3: Create a profile of the user including User Agent + Language + IP Address etc.
 * 4: Implement session protection + XSS measures
 * 5: DO NOT use md5 for your hash!!!
 Use something like password_hash()
+* 6: Consider sending the CSRF token out via a cookie rather than a hidden form field
+    * DO NOT use the word "token" to identify the field
+    * Use a random string of characters, and store that info in the session

 LAB: quick test: download form, make a change, submit manually, and see that you've change the password